Can your brand get sick? Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 On the flip side, dissatisfied consumers publish angry reviews on Yelp, dislike your posts on Facebook, and mention your brand in hot discussions on Reddit.
 This also boosts your brand awareness — and the notoriety of your company.

-That’s why you need to detect any spikes in your brand mentions online.
-It helps you prevent reputation crises and also provides feedback for how you can improve your products, services, and overall brand.
+That’s why you must detect any spikes in your brand mentions online.
+It helps prevent reputation crises and provides feedback on improving your products, services, and overall brand.

 Brand Health Metrics